zanderle/tutorial/en/css/README.md

 Looking nicer already!

-## Static files in Django

-Finally we will take a closer look at these things we've been calling __static files__.
-Static files are all your CSS and images.
-Their content doesn't depend on the request context and will be the same for every user.

-### Where to put static files for Django

-As you saw when we ran `collectstatic` on the server, Django already knows where to find the static files for the built-in "admin" app.
-Now we just need to add some static files for our own app, `blog`.

-We do that by creating a folder called `static` inside the blog app:

-    djangogirls
-    ├── blog
-    │   ├── migrations
-    │   └── static
-    └── mysite

-Django will automatically find any folders called "static" inside any of your apps' folders.
-Then, it will be able to use their contents as static files.

 ## Your first CSS file!

 Let's create a CSS file now, to add your own style to your web-page.
-Create a new directory called `css` inside your `static` directory.
-Then create a new file called `blog.css` inside this `css` directory.
-Ready?
+Create a new file called `blog.css` inside the same directory as `index.html` directory.

-    djangogirls
-    └─── blog
-         └─── static
-              └─── css
-                   └─── blog.css

 Time to write some CSS!
-Open up the `blog/static/css/blog.css` file in your code editor.
+Open up the `blog.css` file in your code editor.

 We won't be going too deep into customizing and learning about CSS here.
 It's pretty easy and you can learn it on your own after this workshop.
 There is a recommendation for a free course to learn more at the end of this page.

 But let's do at least a little.
 Maybe we could change the color of our header?
 To understand colors, computers use special codes.
 These codes start with `#` followed by 6 letters (A-F) and numbers (0-9).
 For example, the code for blue is `#0000FF`.
 You can find the color codes for many colors here: http://www.colorpicker.com/.
 You may also use [predefined colors](http://www.w3schools.com/cssref/css_colornames.asp), such as `red` and `green`.

-In your `blog/static/css/blog.css` file you should add the following code:
+In your `blog.css` file you should add the following code:

 ```css
 h1 a {